mateusgamba/react-generate-app/README.md

 ## 2nd Step - Generate React application

 Now let's generate create-react-app application.
-This application must be create in another folder, e.g. myFirstAppDocker, so access myFirstAppDocker and execute:
+This application must be create in another folder, e.g. myFirstAppDocker, so access myFirstAppDocker and execute the following command:

 For Mac or Linux: